raydot/nailing-the-coding-interview/chapters/02-big-o.md

 "Constant Time," or Big O(1) means that the number of operations remains the same no matter how many inputs are passed to it.
 As such, this is a highly desired state of algorithmic optimization.
 It should come as no surprise to you, however, that it’s an incredibly hard state to obtain, and for some problems may simply not be possible.

-Looking once again at printing the multiplication table above, no matter how you refactor the `multiply()` function, it’s going to have to run at $`O(n^2)`$.
+Looking once again at printing the multiplication table above, no matter how you refactor the `multiply()` function, it’s going to have to run at $O(n^2)$.
 It has to in order to print the required numbers the required number of times.
 It cannot be optimized further.

 But there will be examples in this book of starting with a "brute force" algorithm and optimizing that algorithm in order to flatten the curve.
-For instance, the Rabin-Karp algorithm discussed briefly in Chapter 3 changes a $`O(n^2)`$ algorithm into O(1) time
+For instance, the Rabin-Karp algorithm discussed briefly in Chapter 3 changes a $O(n^2)$ algorithm into O(n) time

 ### Logarithmic Time (log n, n log n)

 Logarithmic time usually describes algorithms that split the data set in half with each iteration.
 For example, the Binary Search algorithm, discussed in Chapter 12, works by splitting the data set in half every time loop through the data is performed.
 The height of binary trees, discussed in Chapter 9, can also be derived logarithmically.
 Most (but not all) of the time we’re dealing with a base-2 logarithm, as is expected from a repeated reduction by half.

 Logarithmic time can provide a significant improvement over polynomial times (see below) even if considerable algorithmic complexity is required as a result.
-There are algorithms that perform multiple complex steps but that might change complexity from a single $`O({n^2})`$ step to three steps that are *O(n log n*), *O(n)*, and *O(n log n)* in complexity, leading to the entire effort running in *O(n log n)* time.
+There are algorithms that perform multiple complex steps but that might change complexity from a single $O(n^2)$ step to three steps that are _O(n log n_), _O(n)_, and _O(n log n)_ in complexity, leading to the entire effort running in _O(n log n)_ time.
 Such effort might drastically increase the complexity of the algorithm which now performs in three steps instead of one, but if you’re running thousands or millions of these operations — perhaps even in real-time — the short-term complexity is more than worth the long-term gain in speed.
 (We will not cover any such examples in this book, but look into the "Fast Fourier Transform" if you’re interested.)

-### Polynomial Time ($`{n^2}, {n^3}`$)
+### Polynomial Time ($O(n^2), O(n^3)$)

 "Polynomial" time often occurs when a process is run through multiple loops, like in the Multiplication Table example above.
 If every loop through means every item needs to be considered once (or more than once), you’re in polynomial times.
-Of the five examples of Big O shapes given in this chapter, polynomial time is the most complex (and so the "steepest"), but there are even steeper curves including $`O{2^n}`$ and $`O{n^!}`$.
+Of the five examples of Big O shapes given in this chapter, polynomial time is the most complex (and so the "steepest"), but there are even steeper curves including $O(2^n)$ and $O(n!)$.
 There will not be too many examples of such complex algorithms given in this book, but they’re out there.

 ### Space